zircomars/365-microsoft-network/azure/ownPrivateVersio/readme.md

 ## Small summay

-Small result i can login basic azure (free version), entra id (former name, active directory)
+Small result it can login basic azure (free version), entra id (former name, active directory) web page.

-well, this first account `(@hotmail.com)` was created about.. last year before December 2023, but if is joining to this site as start using these tools of the pages `portal.azure.com` and "entra.microsoft.com" it's started today 20.2.2024
+well, this first account `(@hotmail.com)` was created about.. at Novermber-Decembet 2023, but just for testing Windows/Microsoft hardware account, if is joining to this site as start using these tools of the pages `portal.azure.com` and "entra.microsoft.com" it's started today 20.2.2024 (let's see what happening later (30 days) later..)